Seeed-Studio/wiki-documents/docs/BeagleV-Getting-Started.md

 - **14.** 3.5mm Audio Jack (4-pole stereo audio output)
 - **15.** Micro-SD SDXC Card Slot

+!!!Note
+        3A of current is recommended for this board due to the following.
+The onboard components need about 1A, the 4 USB ports can draw a total of 1A combined, one USB port alone can also draw 1A and the remaining current is for expansion header and others.

 ## Pinout Diagram

 <p style="text-align:center;"><img src="https://files.seeedstudio.com/wiki/BeagleV/pinout.jpg" alt="pir" width="550" height="auto"></p>